systamental/cryptodatapy/README.md

 Our library's intuitive interface facilitates each step of the ETL (extract-transform-load) process:

 - Extracting data from a wide range of data sources and file formats.
-- Wrangling data into a pandas DataFrame ready for data analysis (tidy format).
+- Wrangling data into a pandas DataFrame ready for data analysis and visualization, a.k.a [tidy data](https://www.jstatsoft.org/article/view/v059i10).
-- Detecting, scrubbing and repairing 'dirty data' which can reduce the accuracy of predictive models.
+- Detecting, scrubbing and repairing 'dirty data', improving the accuracy of predictive models.
-- Storing clean data and metadata for easy access.
+- Storing clean data and metadata for easy access and retrieval.

 ## Installation